project-travel-mate/Travel-Mate/README.md

 ##Phases
 ###1.Planning Phase
 Before you finalize your trip, we give you options across the country.
 You can “virtually” explore the city through our app.
 Choose your destination city and get to know about many important things in the city.
 Be it anything : Fun Facts, Climate, Culture, Restaurants, Hangout Places, Monuments (if any), Shopping Complexes.
 The UI is kept fun and colorful to keep the user engaged in the app.
-Obviously, People like to travel with their F.R.I.E.N.D.S., so we have a share option, by which user can share the facts with the friend and invite him to join
+Obviously, People like to travel with their F.R.I.E.N.D.S., so we have a share option, by which user can share the facts with the friend and invite him to join.

 <img src="/screenshots/plan_journey.png" width="200px">
 <img src="/screenshots/change_source_dest.png" width="200px">